ansys/pymechanical/doc/source/user_guide_scripting/threading.rst

 A thread is a CPU virtualization of a CPU core.
 Traditionally, a computer can have multiple CPUs, each executing multiple programs concurrently.
 Using clever scheduling, a CPU can simulate more cores than it actually has.
-A thread is an abstration around either a CPU core executing a program or a virtual CPU core executing a program.
+A thread is an abstraction around either a CPU core executing a program or a virtual CPU core executing a program.
 Within a single process, there can be multiple threads running, and these threads can be executing in a single core or multiple cores.